 Your properly finalized documents will stay in effect until you revoke them, if you ever choose to do so.
 The best way to revoke your living will and medical power of attorney is to do it in writing.
 If possible, also collect and tear up all copies that you may have distributed to others.
 Finally, tell everyone who knows about your health care documents that you have revoked them.

 Learn more about Living Wills and Medical Powers of Attorney.

 Learn more about West Virginia Living Wills and Medical Powers of Attorney.

-When you make your health care documents with Quicken WillMaker Plus, they will conform to all of West Virginia’s laws about health care directives.
-And it will print with plain English instructions that detail how to make it legal.
+When you make your health care documents with Quicken WillMaker Plus, they will conform to West Virginia law.
+They will also print with plain English instructions that tell you how to make them legal.